Movie magic is made here but there is no Hollywood sign up in the hills.

 The year was 1962 and one of the greatest films to ever be made was in production.
 Lawrence of Arabia would end up winning a Best Picture Oscar – one of seven Academy Awards to its name – and much of that came down to the epic realism of the landscapes.

 The producers needed somewhere that captured the Arabian Peninsula but was also friendly for a film crew.
-Some scenes were filmed in Jordan but it wasn’t appropriate for all the scenes.
+Some scenes were filmed in Jordan but it wasn’t appropriate for all the situations.
 So they turned to this desert in the middle of Morocco.

 The lighting was perfect with a sun strong without too much glare; background noise was almost non-existent with emptiness for kilometres in almost every direction; and local labour and government policies were inviting enough to make the economics work.